Refund or Forfeiture

 |1st day of classes||100%||100%|

 No refunds are granted after the 8th week (9th week for medical withdrawal).
 In the event of withdrawal of a student because of dismissal, the medical withdrawal schedule will apply.
-A student who stops attendance without completing an exit interview or notifying the Dean of Students of their withdrawal is not entitled to a refund of charges.
+A student who stops attendance without completing an exit interview or notifying Student Life of their withdrawal is not entitled to a refund of charges.

 A pro rata refund of the board charge will be made following official withdrawal or dismissal from Denison as of the date the student vacates University premises and discontinues use of University facilities and services.
-The Dean of Students will determine this date.
+Student Life will determine this date.

 If a student withdraws after the withdrawal deadline and before the first day of classes because of illness or other approved extenuating circumstance, the enrollment deposit may be temporarily held.
-(Extenuating circumstances must be approved in advance by the Office of Student Affairs or Admissions, whichever is appropriate.)
+(Extenuating circumstances must be approved in advance by the Office of Student Affairs or Admission Office, whichever is appropriate.)
 If the student does not register during the following two semesters, the deposit is forfeited.
-The withdrawal deadline is June 1 for the ensuing Fall semester and November 1 for the ensuing Spring semester for continuing students.
-For entering first-year or entering transfer students, the deadline is May 1.

 Fees for applied music lessons, or other course fees are not refunded after the fourth week in the case of a student withdrawing for any reason from a course or from the University.